no-confidence-man/Cosmic_Explorer/README.md

     max_items=10000
 )
 ```
-    This is why appropriate, distinct naming and tagging is so important in generating content for your account.
-The more content you publish, the more you want to make sure that names are distinguishable between, say, buffers for road mapping and and buffers for building extraction.
 - If you have problems, feel free to shoot me an email!
 I would be happy to help.
 You know my name, so you should be able to find my email.